Morse code: Amateur radio

-Although the traditional telegraph key (straight key) is still used by some amateurs, the use of mechanical semi-automatic keyers (Note: The semiautomatic key paddle, when pressed to the right by the thumb, kicks a clockwork-like horizontal pendulum that generates a series of dits, the length and timing of which are controlled by a sliding the pendulum weight toward the rear of the unit.
-When pressed to the left by the knuckle of the index finger, the paddle generates a single dah, the length of which is controlled by the operator.
-Multiple dahs require multiple presses.
-Left-handed operators may use a key built as a mirror image of this one.)

-(informally called "bugs"), and of fully automatic electronic keyers (called "single paddle" and either "double-paddle" or "iambic" keys) is prevalent today.
+Although the traditional telegraph key (straight key) is still used by some amateurs, the use of mechanical semi-automatic keyers (informally called "bugs"), and of fully automatic electronic keyers (called "single paddle" and either "double-paddle" or "iambic" keys) is prevalent today.
 Software is also frequently employed to produce and decode Morse code radio signals.
 The ARRL has a readability standard for robot encoders called ARRL Farnsworth spacing that is supposed to have higher readability for both robot and human decoders.
 Some programs like WinMorse have implemented the standard.

 Other uses

-Radio navigation aids such as VORs and NDBs for aeronautical use broadcast identifying information in the form of Morse Code, though many VOR stations now also provide voice identification.
+Radio navigation aids such as VORs and NDBs for aeronautical use broadcast identifying information in the form of Morse code, though many VOR stations now also provide voice identification.
 Warships, including those of the U.S. Navy, have long used signal lamps to exchange messages in Morse code.
 Modern use continues, in part, as a way to communicate while maintaining radio silence.

 Automatic Transmitter Identification System (ATIS) uses Morse code to identify uplink sources of analog satellite transmissions.

 Many amateur radio repeaters identify with Morse, even though they are used for voice communications.